Sandwich Attack

 1. Observe: Attacker sees Alice's pending swap in mempool.

-2. Front-Run: Attacker submits buy transaction BEFORE Alice's swap, buying same asset, driving price up.
+2. Front-Run: Attacker submits buy transaction before Alice's swap, buying the same asset, driving the price up.

-3. Victim Executes: Alice's swap executes at worse price (price already moved up by attacker's front-run).
+3. Victim Executes: Alice's swap executes at a worse price due to the attacker's front-run.

-4. Profit: Attacker's second transaction executes AFTER, selling at higher price, capturing difference.
+4. Profit: Attacker's second transaction executes after, selling at a higher price, capturing the difference.

-5. Profit Calculation: Attacker profits from price movement caused by sandwich.
+5. Profit Calculation: Attacker profits from price movement caused by the sandwich.

 Sandwich attacks are MEV extraction through transaction ordering.